 - Comfort: Manual transmissions can be tiring to drive in heavy traffic or long commutes, making them less comfortable than automatic transmissions.

-Expected Changes After the Transmission
+Expected Changes After Transmission Gear Conversion

-1. Change in gear ratio
+1. Change in Gear Ratio

-2. Acceleration and top speed
+2. Acceleration and Top Speed

-3. Fuel economy
+3. Fuel Economy

 4. Engine RPM

-5. Driving experience
+5. Driving Experience

 Conclusion